youshy/buy/README.md

 ## AWS?

-The `Lambda` folder covers the AWS Lambda-deployable service that will email whenever a product is available to buy.
+The `Lambda` folder covers the AWS Lambda-deployable service that will send an email and/or sms whenever a product is available to buy.

 ## Notes: